 The NZOA conducts the selection process, training and assessment of Orthopaedic Surgical Trainees on behalf of the Royal Australasian College of Surgeons (RACS)

-It is important to note that this enables applicants that had/have any past or current applications they are now able to apply again in 2025.
-There are now no restrictions on the number of applicants you can make.
+It is important to note that there are now no restrictions on the number of applications you can make.

 How to prepare for the RACS Surgical Education and Training Programme: